Sharp detection of low-dimensional structure in probability measures via dimensional logarithmic Sobolev inequalities: Dimension Reduction with the KL Divergence

-Figure~\ref{fig:lingaussKL} compares the performance of the estimator for a linear Gaussian inverse problem of size $n_x = m = 50$.
+Figure~\ref{fig:lingaussKL} compares the performance of the estimator for a linear Gaussian inverse problem {with $d=50$ unknowns, and $n_y = 50$ observations}.
 The solid black curve depicts the result of minimizing~\eqref{eq:dimCDR_up} with analytical~$H(\pi)$ and $M(\pi)$, whereas the solid gray curve depicts the loss corresponding to~\eqref{eq:CDRerror}.
-The dashed lines show the result of minimizing~\eqref{eq:dimCDR_up} using empirically estimated matrices of sample size~$n_s$ --- observe that they under predict the true error due to overfitting.
+The dashed lines show the result of minimizing~\eqref{eq:dimCDR_up} using empirically estimated matrices of sample size~$n_s$ --- observe that they underestimate the true error due to overfitting.
 Instead, when evaluated on a `testing' set of $\widehat{H}(\pi)$ and $\widehat M(\pi)$ computed with $200$ samples, the solid coloured curves show that the estimated $\widehat U_r^\downarrow$ are close to the global minimizer.

-\subsubsection{Numerical Example: Rosenbrock}
+\subsubsection{Numerical example: Rosenbrock}

-Consider the two-dimensional Rosenbrock distribution $\pi = T_\#\mu$ with pushforward $T(z_1, z_2) = [z_1-0.5,~(z_1-0.5)^2 + \sqrt{0.2}z_2]$ and standard Gaussian~$\mu$.
+Consider the two-dimensional Rosenbrock distribution $\pi = T_\#\mu$ with push-forward $T(z_1, z_2) = [z_1-0.5,~(z_1-0.5)^2 + \sqrt{0.2}z_2]$ and standard Gaussian~$\mu$.
 Figure~\ref{fig:bananapiopt} shows the probability density of~$\pi$, alongside its approximations~$\pioptKLr(U_1^*)$ with feature $U_1^*$, obtained by minimizing the majorant~\eqref{eq:CDRbound}, and~$\pioptKLr(U_1^\downarrow)$ with feature $U_1^\downarrow$ obtained by minimizing the majorant~\eqref{eq:dimCDR_up}.
 The computation of each approximation via~\eqref{eq:pioptKL} uses Gauss-Hermite quadratures.
 The relative Fisher information matrix~$H(\pi||\mu)$ and moment matrix~$M(\pi)$ are similarly computed with quadrature, yielding the Fisher information matrix $H(\pi)$ via~\eqref{eq:FIMidentity}.
-Note that the tail behaviour of the approximation differs significantly depending on the feature.